-The First Look
+The First Look at the Aspire Breeze

+The Aspire Breeze is a convenient little package.
+It hits all the marks that an all-in-one device should have, which makes it easy to use and operate.
 The device is quite light and fits great in your hand.
 There is a plastic shield that guards the mouthpiece against any outside contaminants like dust or dirt.
 There is a single, centrally-located firing button on the front of the device.

 And to top it all off, there is a solid, metal plate wedged underneath the mouthpiece that acts as a screwdriver to unscrew the otherwise impossible-to-remove chimney inside the device.
 The inclusion of a tiny, little tool to take out the tank makes the rounded bottom of the device even more of a mystery.

-The internal tank has a capacity of 2ml, and the side-viewing window has a red-line maximum to help guide you not to overfill the tank.
+The internal tank has a capacity of 3ml, and the side-viewing window has a red-line maximum to help guide you not to overfill the tank.
 There is also a small LED light behind the window that also acts as the battery indicator level.

 How the Aspire Breeze Works